 Often one or two people in an organisation will lead and co-ordinate action on sustainability.
 This focused attention can be useful when things need to be actioned swiftly, for example if a funding deadline is approaching.
 But when long term sustainability is the goal, taking the time and creating processes to involve and excite others about their contribution to sustainability is vital.

-Everyone in an organisation has a contribution to make to sustainability and it is important that board/committee members and the whole staff team are engaged and involved.
+Everyone in an organisation has a contribution to make to sustainability.
 Harnessing the experience, energy and expertise of your colleagues will greatly increase your sustainability success.
 It’s particularly important to involve other people when completing the Lasting Difference self-assessment, as no-one will have all the answers, and people will have different viewpoints.
-But it’s also useful to involve people throughout the implementation process – see below for examples.
+But it’s also useful to involve people throughout the implementation process.